wojtekwalczak/data_science_primer/README.md

 ### Essential tools

+Enough theory.
+You'll need some tools to apply all that knowledge.
+I am rather a Python + Java person, so you may need some other resources to start with such tools as R.

+## Code management
 	* \[[tutorial](https://git-scm.com/book/en/v2)\] _git_ - you just can't afford not to know git.
 Even if you're working alone, you iterate, you go back and forth and git is there to remember your steps.
 Just remember to commit often.
 Also, take some time and learn how to rebase (including interactive rebase).
 This job is usually messy, and there's no reason to remember all the dirt once you arrive at the solution.
+Git, obviously, is even more important if you're collaborating with others.
+I ensure you, you don't want to be that person who repeatedly breaks the repository due to insufficient command of git.

+## Data wrangling

+## Machine learning

+## Deep learning